 Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature on or off campus, when: (1) submission to such conduct is made either explicitly or implicitly a condition of an individual’s employment or academic standing; or (2) submission to or rejection of such conduct is used as the basis for employment decisions or for academic evaluation, grades, or advancement; or (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating or hostile academic or work environment.
 Sexual harassment may be found in a single episode, as well as in persistent behavior.

-Sexual assault is any kind of nonconsensual sexual contact, including rape, groping, or any other nonconsensual sexual touching.
+Sexual assault is any kind of nonconsensual sexual contact, including rape, groping, or any other form of nonconsensual sexual touching.
 See Yale’s definition of consent below for additional information.

 Under Yale’s policies, sexual activity requires affirmative consent, which is defined as positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
-Consent cannot be inferred from the absence of a “no;” a clear “yes,” verbal or otherwise, is necessary.
+Consent cannot be inferred merely from the absence of a “no.” A clear “yes,” verbal or otherwise, is necessary.
 Consent to some sexual acts does not constitute consent to others, nor does past consent to a given act constitute present or future consent.
-Consent must be ongoing throughout a sexual encounter and can be revoked at any time.
+Consent must be ongoing throughout a sexual encounter and can be revoked by any participant at any time.